KunalxKushwaha/Weather-App/README.md

 ☁️ Shows weather description and icon.

-💧 Displays humidity and wind speed
+💧 Displays humidity and wind speed.

-📱 Responsive design for all screen sizes
+📱 Responsive design for all screen sizes.

-⚙️ Error handling for invalid city names
+⚙️ Error handling for invalid city names.

 🔄 Real-time data using OpenWeatherMap API.